Shrutiswift/Notes/DC motors.md

 * F = BIL

 ## Exicitations in DC machine-
-* Separate excitation
+* Separate excitation-
-* Self excitation
+* Self excitation- When the field winding is excited by its own armature the machine is called a self-excitation.

 ## SPEED- TORQUE CHARACTERISTIC OF DC MOTOR-
 * Shunt Motor- Since the torque is proportional to armature current in a dc shunt motor the speed torque characteristics of such a motor will be identical to the speed armature current characteristics.